Juventus Transfer News: 'Optimism Growing' over Cristiano Ronaldo Deal

 In normal circumstances, the prospect of paying €100 million for a footballer who is 33 years old would be deemed excessive.
 However, it's easy to see why Juventus may be prepared to make an exception in the case of Ronaldo.

 First and foremost, the Real Madrid man remains one of the best players in world football.
-Last season he was once again vital in helping the capital club make more history, as they beat Liverpool in the UEFA Champions League final to become European champions for the 13th time in their history.
+Last season he was once again vital in helping the capital club make history, as they beat Liverpool in the UEFA Champions League final to become European champions for the 13th time.

 Ronaldo has won the prize four times with Madrid, with all the titles coming in the last five years.
-As noted below, it's a competition he adores:

 OptaPaolo @OptaPaolo